 It is time-consuming and somewhat laborious to find, verify and edit your NAP listings.
-To learn more about how to do it right, download our free 5-step guide on NAP for local marketing.
 The time and effort is more than worth it!

-INSET – We can help.
-We offer several affordable SEO services specifically for correcting NAP.
-Check them out here, from a NAP audit to full NAP editing – discover which are best for you so you can start to benefit from corrected listings.
+We can help.
+We offer several affordable SEO services and Houston Local SEO specifically for correcting NAP.
+From a NAP audit to full NAP editing – discover which are best for you so you can start to benefit from corrected listings.

 NAP Case Studies